 Just a few things to take note of before applying . . .

-You can walk solo (most do) or in a group but the maximum size of a group is four.
+- You can walk solo (around half do) or in a group, but the maximum size of a group is four.

-Friends or relatives may walk with you for a few days during the Challenge but this should not be for a majority of your crossing and unofficial full crossings are not permitted.
-Dogs are not allowed on the Challenge.
+- Friends or relatives can walk with you for a few days during the Challenge, but this should not be for a majority, or all, of your crossing.
+Dogs are not allowed.

-You should be capable of navigating over pathless terrain in poor visibility, even if you are part of a group.
-Should the group leader be unwell or sustain an injury all members of the group should be capable of seeking help.
+- You need to be capable of navigating over pathless terrain in poor visibility, even if you are part of a group.
+If the group leader becomes unwell or sustains an injury all members of the group should be capable of seeking help.
 You should also have sufficient skills to wild camp safely and responsibly and, while it is possible to plan a route using accommodation or bothies every night this will involve some very long days so you should carry a tent or other suitable shelter at all times.

-You are responsible for ensuring you are fit enough to participate and you should have sufficient first aid skills to deal with illness or injury in a remote setting.
-All participants will be required to fill out a medical form declaring any relevant conditions.
-This will only be used in an emergency when it will be passed on to the emergency services if the Coordinators/ Challenge Control feel it is necessary.
+- You are responsible for ensuring you are fit enough to participate and have sufficient first aid skills to deal with illness or injury in a remote setting.
+You will be required to complete a medical and emergency contacts form prior to the Event.

-All Challengers must sign out between 9am and close of business from one of the 14 start points on their allocated start day and cross within 15 days or by the finish date – whichever is the sooner.
+- , All Challengers must sign out from one of the 14 start points on their allocated start day and cross within 15 days or by the finish date – whichever is the sooner.

-- You, or your group leader, must phone in to Challenge Control at least four times during your crossing from the phone in points designated on your route sheet.
+- You, or your group leader, must phone in to Challenge Control at least four times during your crossing from the phone in points agreed on your route sheet.
 Failure to call in may result in the emergency services being alerted unnecessarily.
-A text message service is also available.
-If your route has to change, you are behind schedule or you have to retire from the Event you should inform Challenge Control as soon as it is practical.
+A text and WhatsApp message service is also available.
+If your route has to change, you are behind schedule or you have to retire from the Event you are expected to inform Challenge Control as soon as it is practical.

-After reaching the east coast between Fraserburgh and Arbroath you should make your way (on foot or by public/private transport) to Challenge Control in Montrose to complete your crossing and receive you certificate and T-shirt.
+- After reaching the East Coast between Fraserburgh and Arbroath you make your way (on foot or by public/private transport) to Challenge Control in Montrose to complete your crossing and receive you certificate and T-shirt.